About Knitting Software, Stitch Pattern Systems,

 Knitting Machines by Silver Reed, Singer, Studio, Knitmaster AND the

 It is compatible

 with DAK, Windows 7 and XP 32 & 64 Bit, Windows 2008 R2, both x86

 Why you would purchase both DAK and this software package I have no

 reasons for.
 So I am guessing that if you wanted to use DAK stitch pattern files, you can as they are compatible.
-Or use this as your stitch software package and DAK as your garment shaping software, which also makes no sense as you can
+Or use this as your stitch software package and DAK as your garment shaping software but it also has stitch pattern abilities, which also makes no sense.
+In addition, you can

 But, SilverKnit and it's software does provide the knitting functionality of the

 EC1/PE1 for electronic Silver Reed knitting machines and with SilverKnit you can

 knit existing patterns without the need of any additional software, that makes perfect sense to me.
 Being able to create your own patterns with a graphics package of your choice,